brorarangers/brorarangers.github.io/_posts/2015-08-10-keith-home-preview.md

 The Maroons come to Brora on the back of a 3-0 defeat to Cove Rangers and will no doubt be fired up for the second of three games on the trot against title contenders.

+The weather forecast looks promising, so why don't you put a note in your diary and come to shout on The Cattachs as they continue their quest for a 3rd successive League title?